daos-do/docker-centos-systemd/README.md

 ## Branches

-Each branch in this git repository is used for building specific versions of CentOS 8.
+Each branch in this git repository is used for building specific versions of CentOS.
 The master branch always contains the latest version.

 |Branch |CentOS Version|FROM Docker image tag|
 |-------|--------------|---------------------|